Gregjarvez/Portfolio/README.md

 # Portfolio
-Utilises css, html and css javscript from ground up
+Utilises css, html5 and css javascript from ground up